 The Baltimore City Board of School Commissioners and the Chief Executive Officer of Baltimore City Schools, Dr. Sonja Santelises, have pledged to make Baltimore City Schools (City Schools) a restorative practices district.
-City Schools entered into a partnership with Open Society Institute-Baltimore with the ambitious goal of creating a restorative practices district over a three to fiveyear period in which all offices, schools and programs are trained in and use restorative practices in their daily work.
-The following organizations also collaborated on this project: The Institute for Education Policy at the Johns Hopkins University School of Education, the Collaborative Communications Group, the Baltimore City School Climate Collaborative, the Family League of Baltimore, the Positive Schools Center of the University of Maryland, Safe and Sound Baltimore, Community Mediation Program, and several other partners.
-As per the Student Wholeness Blueprint created by City Schools, principles of restorative practices will be adopted across the district and 15 schools will receive intensive training in the approach from the International Institute for Restorative Practices, the Community Conferencing Center, and other trained practitioners beginning in 2018.
+Open Society Institute-Baltimore entered into a partnership with City Schools to craft a strategic restorative practices implementation plan with an ambitious goal: the creation of a restorative school district over a three to five year period in which all offices, schools and programs are trained in and use restorative practices in their daily work.
+As per the Student Wholeness Blueprint created by City Schools, principles of restorative practices will be adopted across the district and 15 schools will receive intensive training in the approach from the International Institute for Restorative Practices, the Community Conferencing Center, and other trained practitioners.
+In addition, schools will establish supervised safe spaces where students can receive social, emotional, and academic support and interventions.
 Research has shown that restorative practices lead to drops in suspension, more positive school and work climates and increased levels of trust, empathy and respect among stakeholders.
+To help achieve these results, the Institute for Education Policy at the Johns Hopkins University School of Education, the Baltimore City School Climate Collaborative, the Family League of Baltimore, the Positive Schools Center of the University of Maryland, Safe and Sound Baltimore, Community Mediation Program, and several other partners also contributed to this initiative.

 City Schools' relationship with restorative practices dates back to the 1990s, when the Baltimore-based Community Conferencing Center first introduced a non-punitive way of resolving large-scale conflict, known as community conferencing.
-Early adopters of whole-school restorative practices in City Schools, supported by training and coaching from the International Institute of Restorative Practices (IIRP) and a grant from OSI-Baltimore in 2006, include City Springs and Hampstead Hill elementary/middle schools.
-Both schools still utilize RP as a school-wide practice and serve as models for effective and sustained implementation.
+Early adopters of whole-school restorative practices in City Schools, supported by training and coaching from the International Institute of Restorative Practices (IIRP) and a grant from OSI-Baltimore in 2006, include City Springs and

+Hampstead Hill elementary/middle schools.
+Both schools still utilize RP as a schoolwide practice and serve as models for effective and sustained implementation.

-Other schools in the district are also successfully adopting whole school restorative practices.
-They are experiencing reductions in suspensions and chronic absence; greater teacher job satisfaction; improved academic outcomes; and often dramatic enrollment increases, as they become the schools in which everyone wants to be.
-Despite the challenges of adopting this transformative practice in all City Schools, the possibilities for changing the climate of our schools, and thereby the trajectories of our students' lives, make implementation efforts entirely worthwhile.
+Other schools in the district have also successfully adopted whole school restorative practices.
+They have seen reductions in suspensions and chronic absence, greater teacher retention, improved academic outcomes, and often dramatic enrollment increases as they become the schools in which everyone wants to be.
+Despite the challenges of adopting this transformative practice in all City Schools, the possibilities for changing the climate of our schools, and thereby the trajectories of our students' lives, makes implementation efforts entirely worthwhile.